Radiotherapy for pancreatic cancer

 Doctors are also looking into giving this combination of treatment before surgery for early pancreatic cancer (neo adjuvant treatment).
 They hope this will shrink the cancer so there is a greater chance of removing it all with surgery, and may reduce the risk of cancer coming back.
 You are most likely to have this as part of a trial.

 You may have radiotherapy if your cancer is causing symptoms such as pain.
 Radiotherapy can shrink the tumours and relieve pressure which may be causing the pain.
 If the cancer is pressing on the bowel and causing a blockage, shrinking the cancer can also help to relieve this.

 Your specialist will plan your treatment very carefully.
-At your first hospital visit, you lie under a large machine called a simulator.
+At your first hospital visit, you have a planning CT scan.
 The doctor uses this to work out where to give your treatment to kill the most cancer cells and miss as much healthy body tissue as possible.
 You may have a pinprick tattoo made on your skin during the planning session.
 Your radiographer will use this to line up the radiotherapy machine every day when you have your treatment.
 You may have more marks made with felt pen.
-Try not to wash them off!
+Try not to wash them off.
 They may wear off a bit, but your radiographer can renew them if necessary.